colah/ByronTrialNotes/day7.md

 Prosecution: No further question.

-Defense: Is it detective or sergeant.
+Defense: Is it detective or sergeant?

  * Detective.
  * Defense: Concern about explosives in the house before the warrant was executed. you were made of this before?